transloadit/uppy/docs/guides/migration-guides.md

 - The Companion [`error` event](https://uppy.io/docs/companion/#events) now no longer includes `extraData` inside the `payload.error` property. `extraData` is (and was also before) included in the `payload`.
+- `access-control-allow-headers` is no longer included in `Access-Control-Expose-Headers`, and `uppy-versions` is no longer an allowed header.
+We are not aware of any issues this might cause.

 ### `@uppy/companion-client`